 The number of codes that match is displayed in the upper left corner of the four-field table.
 In the upper right corner and the lower left corner you will find the non-matches, meaning one code, but not the other, has been assigned in a document.
 In MAXQDA, the intercoder agreement at the segment level takes into account only the segments to which at least one code has been assigned; therefore the cell on the lower right is, by definition, equal to zero (as document sections will be included in the analysis only if they are coded by both coders).

-“P observed” corresponds to the simple percentage of agreement, as it was displayed in the “<Total >” line of the code-specific results table.
+“P(obersved)” corresponds to the simple percentage of agreement, as it was displayed in the “Total” line of the code-specific results table.

-For the calculation of “P chance”, or chance of agreement, MAXQDA employs a proposal made by Brennan and Prediger (1981), who dealt extensively with optimal uses of Cohen’s Kappa and its problems with unequal edge sum distributions.
+For the calculation of “P(chance)”, or chance of agreement, MAXQDA employs a proposal made by Brennan and Prediger (1981), who dealt extensively with optimal uses of Cohen’s Kappa and its problems with unequal marginal sum distributions.
 In this calculation, the random match is determined by the number of different categories that have been used by both coders.
 This corresponds to the number of codes in the code-specific results table.

 Prerequisites for the calculation of randomly corrected coefficients such as Kappa

-For the calculation of coefficients such as Kappa, segments must normally be defined in advance, and are provided with predetermined codes.
-In qualitative research, however, a common approach is that not to define segments a priori, but rather to assign the task to both coders of identifying all document points that they view as relevant, and to assign one or more appropriate codes.
+For the calculation of coefficients such as Kappa, segments usually have to be defined in advance, and are provided with a predetermined set of codes.
+In qualitative research, however, a common approach is that not to define segments a priori, but rather to assign the task to both coders of identifying all document segments that they view as relevant, and to assign one or more appropriate codes.
 In this case, the probability that two coders code the same section with the same code would be lower, and hence Kappa would be greater.
 One could also argue that the probability of randomly occurring coding matches in a text with multiple pages and multiple codes is so insignificant that Kappa corresponds to the simple percentage agreement.
 In any case, the calculation should be carefully considered.